David Amiel

-Throughout his political career, Amiel has been particularly involved in issues related to housing, energy-efficient building renovation, and the criminalization of speech that calls for the "denial of a state" or portrays terrorist acts as "legitimate resistance".
+Throughout his political career, Amiel has been particularly involved in issues related to housing targeted at public sector employees, energy-efficient building renovation, and the criminalization of speech that calls for the "denial of a state" or portrays terrorist acts as "legitimate resistance".
 He describes Zionism as a "movement of emancipation", referring to Theodor Herzl.

 Early life and education

 Amiel was born in Paris on 28 November 1992, completed his secondary studies at Lycée Louis-le-Grand.
 After completing his Baccalauréat, Amiel returned to school, studying at Lycée Henri-IV, where he achieved his hypokhâgne.
-Amiel graduated from the École normale supérieure in 2011 and later studied at Princeton University, in the United States, where he met Paul Klugman.
+Amiel graduated from the École normale supérieure in 2011 and later studied at Princeton University, in the United States, where he met Paul Krugman.

 Early career

 In 2015, Amiel worked as an intern in the office of then-Minister of Finance Emmanuel Macron.

 Between May 2017 and March 2019, Amiel was one of President Macron's advisors in the Élysée Palace alongside Alexis Kohler, the President's Secretary-General.
 Amiel was responsible for coordination between technical advisors in the President's office.
 Amiel left the President's office to co-write an essay Le progrès ne tombe pas du ciel (English: Progress doesn't fall from the sky) with Ismaël Emelien.
 The two wrote about the "society of frustration", and the "secession of the popular classes" and that progressivism is the only political response to populism.
 According to sources close to Macron, the work was meant to serve as an "ideological backbone" to Macronism.
 The work, which sold 3,700 copies, was received dryly by critics who suggested that it was low on substance in favor of absolute support of the President's actions.

 In 2019, Amiel joined the team of Benjamin Griveaux in preparation for the 2020 Paris municipal elections.
 After the defeat of the Presidential majority in the city, Amiel sat as a member of the opposition in the city council, representing the 15th arrondissement.
 Amiel opposed the Tour Triangle, campaigned in support of the opening of Rue du Commerce on Sundays and worked on security problems in Beaugrenelle.

 At the same time, Amiel began work at La Poste, but left the job after less than a year to join President Macron's re-election campaign in the 2022 presidential election.